Work With Us

 Graduate Area Coordinator

 During the academic year, the live-in Graduate Area Coordinator (GAC) is responsible for ensuring the smooth operation of one to seven residence halls and supervising the Resident Assistant (RA) staff working in their hall(s).
-The GAC oversees the development of their hall communities and interact with residents.
+The GAC oversees the development of their hall communities and interacts with residents.
 The GAC also serves on departmental committees.
 In the summer, the GAC works with summer camps, summer housing, and departmental projects.
 This is a year round position with start/end dates in May or July.

 GACs are responsible for supervising a team of RAs.
 GACs conduct one-on-one meetings with RAs and weekly team meetings throughout the academic year.
 GACs assist with staff training, selection, and development, and ensure that all RAs are meeting department expectations.
 GACs participate in an on-call duty rotation and are expected to respond to emergencies when not in class.